 Security Preparations at the Border

-Prior to the installation, Thai authorities secured the surrounding area and coordinated with personnel stationed near the disputed zone.
-Given the symbolic importance of the location, any new construction or activity was widely expected to draw diplomatic scrutiny.
+Prior to the installation, Thai authorities reportedly secured the surrounding area, increasing patrols and coordinating with paramilitary personnel stationed near the disputed zone.
+Given the historical sensitivity of the location, any new construction—even religious in nature—was widely expected to draw immediate diplomatic scrutiny from Phnom Penh.

 Installation of the Buddha Statue

-The Buddha statue was installed as a cultural and religious symbol.
-Thai officials emphasized that the action was not intended to alter territorial claims or provoke confrontation, but acknowledged the sensitivity of the site.
+The Buddha statue was erected under the premise of being a cultural and religious monument.
+Thai officials publicly emphasized that the action was not intended to alter territorial realities or provoke military confrontation.
+However, placing permanent structures in a "no man's land" is often interpreted in geopolitics as a method of asserting soft sovereignty over contested soil.

 Diplomatic Responses from Both Countries